TownLake/blog-samrhea-legacy/content/post/github-actions.md

         run: CF_API_TOKEN=${{ secrets.CF_API_TOKEN }} wrangler publish --env staging
 ```

+One of my favorite things to do in tutorial blog posts is to break down config files with a table.
+A silly idea, but I find this really helpful in walking through what each line does.

 | Section | Description |
 |---|---|
 | `name` | This assigns a name to the entire GitHub action.
 Each GitHub action can contain one sequence of events.
 I'm going to call this "Deploy to Workers Staging" to differentiate from the action that deploys to production. |